Near Sandy in Salt Lake County, Utah — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 40° 34.319′ N, 111° 46.508′ W. Marker is near Sandy, Utah, in Salt Lake County.
-Marker can be reached from Utah Route 209 near Utah Route 210.
+It can be reached from Utah Route 209 near Route 210.
 The marker is located on the Temple Quarry Nature Trail.
 Touch for map.
 Marker is in this post office area: Sandy UT 84092, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Temple Granite Quarry (here, next to this marker); Your Roots (within shouting distance of this marker); a different marker also named Welcome to the Temple Quarry Trail (within shouting distance of this marker); Rocky Mountain Goat Lookout (within shouting distance of this marker); Temple Stone Quarry (within shouting distance of this marker); Temple Quarry Amphitheater (about 300 feet away, measured in a direct line); Plugging into Water (about 500 feet away); Granite Settlement (approx. 1.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Temple Granite Quarry (here, next to this marker); Your Roots (within shouting distance of this marker); a different marker also named Welcome to the Temple Quarry Trail (within shouting distance of this marker); Rocky Mountain Goat Lookout (within shouting distance of this marker); Temple Stone Quarry (within shouting distance of this marker); Temple Quarry Amphitheater (about 300 feet away, measured in a direct line); Plugging into Water (about 500 feet away); Granite Settlement (approx. 1.6 miles away).
 Touch for a list and map of all markers in Sandy.

 Editor’s want-list for this marker.
 Wide area view of the marker and its surroundings. • Photo of rocks showing marks of quarrying as stated in the marker text. • Can you help?